TheELNConsortium/.github/profile/README.md

 Electronic Lab-Notebooks (ELN) are a central database structure in research, academia and industry.

 ## Goals
-Define common specifications that allow the interchange of data between different ELNs.
+Define common specifications that allow the interchange of data and metadata between different ELNs.
 Items of interest are:
 - exchange file formats
 - common question schemata
 - etc.